Header Manila BGC

 Protected Areas in ASEAN (BCAMP), EC, 2017-2023

-national interventions emphasizes the mainstreaming of biodiversity conservation and protected area management in development plans and educational system in ASEAN by way of utilizing and developing scientific knowledge as basis for biodiversity conservation.
-On a regional level, the project highlights capacity building and training, and capitalizes on the institutional strengthening of the ACB as a regional mechanism that supports the ASEAN regional agenda on biodiversity.
+On a regional level, the project highlighted capacity building and training, and capitalised on the institutional strengthening of the ACB as a regional mechanism that supported the ASEAN regional agenda on biodiversity.

 Climate Adaptive Integrated Flood Risk Management (CAIFRM) Project